Our metric-centric product vision – Business Intelligence ahead of its time

 We decided to build PowerMetrics from the ground up, making the Metric a first-class citizen.
 Our architecture is defined by two core ideas:

-- Time as the Universal Dimension: Almost every business question involves time.
+Time as the universal dimension: Almost every business question involves time.
 We built PowerMetrics to handle snapshot, periodic, and transactional data natively, ensuring that every metric is comparable across any time grain.

-In 2020, we doubled down on this by launching MetricHQ, the world’s first community-driven dictionary for metrics.
+In 2020, we doubled down on this by launching MetricHQ—the world's first community-driven dictionary for metrics.
 It allows data and business teams to learn from industry experts and add pre-built metric definitions directly to their accounts.

-Why the world wasn’t ready for PowerMetrics.
-Until now.
+Why the world wasn't ready for PowerMetrics—until now

 Early on, our vision was so ahead of its time that even we struggled to message it correctly.
 We focused entirely on the end user, who often saw the "metrics layer" as an extra step in the way of their dashboard.